HL7/VhDir/source/pages/_includes/contactpoint-viaintermediary-summary.md

 #### Complete Summary of the Mandatory Requirements

 This extension is optional.
-If used, it SHALL include a reference to an organization, organizationRole, practitionerRole, or location with a contact point.
+If used, it SHALL include a reference to an Organization, OrganizationAffiliation, PractitionerRole, or Location with a contact point.